 We're always looking for shortcuts.
 Fitness, sports...we LOVE when we get a little "secret" that gives us an edge over the competition and when it comes to training to hit hard - there are a TON of expert opinions.

 But after all is said and done and you've wasted your time hitting X-RAY paper and flimsy pine boards, sparring with your booties on and practicing your forms...NOTHING and I mean NOTHING replaces HITTING SOMETHING AS HARD AS YOU CAN.

 This is why the makiwara was used so extensively in classical karate.

 This is why kenjutsu experts would cut bamboo.

-Because nothing develops the EXACT skill you want than doing that EXACT SKILL (and punching and kicking air isn’t going to do it).
+Because nothing develops the EXACT skill you want then doing that EXACT SKILL (and punching and kicking air isn't going to do it).